dasmith2951/web-module-challenge-scope-and-closure/README.md

 ```

 2. Research the differences between functional programming and object oriented programming.
 Then, describe the pros and cons of functional programming vs object-oriented programming.
 This is a common interview question and great practice!

+~ Both Functional programming and object-oriented programming uses a different method for storing and manipulating the data.
+In functional programming, data cannot be stored in objects and it can only be transformed by creating functions.
+In object-oriented programming, data is stored in objects.

+Pros to Functional Programming:

+~ Supports the programming languages like Lisp, Clojure, Wolfram, Erlang, Haskell, F#, R, and other prominent and domain-specific languages.

+~ A great fit for data science work, and R is the popular language among data scientists.

+~ FP languages can be translated well into an interactive environment, which makes the understanding of code easier.

+~ Provides advantages like efficiency, lazy evaluation, nested functions, bug-free code, parallel programming.

+~ In simple language, functional programming is to write the function having statements to execute a particular task for the application.

+~ The function can be easily invoked and reused at any point.
+It also helps the code to be managed, and the same thing or statements does not need to write again and again.
+Functional Programming based on different concepts is 1.
+High Order Functions (HOF).
+2. Pure functions.
+3. Recursion.
+4. Strict and Non-strict Evaluation.
+5. Type systems.
+6. Referential Transparency.
+In functional programming, functions are referred to as first-class citizens.

+Pro to OOP (Object-Oriented Programming):

+~ Object-oriented programming based on the main features that are: 1.
+Abstraction: It helps in letting the useful information or relevant data to a user, increasing the program’s efficiency and making things simple.
+2. Inheritance: It helps in inheriting the methods, functions, properties, and fields of a base class in the derived class.
+3. Polymorphism: It helps in doing one task in many ways with the help of overloading and overriding, which is also known as compile-time and run-time polymorphism, respectively.
+4. Encapsulation: It helps in hiding irrelevant data from a user and prevents the user from unauthorized access.

+~ Object-oriented programming languages are C++, C#, Java, Python, Ruby, PHP, Perl, Objective-C, Swift, Dart, Lisp, etc. In an object-oriented application, objects can be easily reused in another application.
+New objects can be easily created for the same class, and code can be easily maintained and altered.

+~ It also has the feature of memory management.
+It provides a great benefit in designing large programs, which can be easily divided into smaller parts and helps in distinguishing the components or phases that need to be executed or planned in a certain way.

 ## Resources